NotTotal/Total-Skyrim-Overhaul/README.md

 - [Changelog](#changelog)

 # Introduction
 Total Skyrim Overhaul is a requiem based modlist, this means it is difficult.
 If you are looking for a gameplay experience that does not require careful planning I suggest playing Keizaal, The Phoenix Flavor, or Living Skyrim instead.
-If you have never played requiem before I strongly reccomend you start with Serenity first.
+If you have never played requiem before I strongly reccomend you start with Do Not Go Gentle first.

 I will not provide support on how to add or change any mods beyond what is already provided.
 Do not ask me for help if you changed things.
 If you do not have experience modding requiem on SSE and patching with xedit I suggest you do not even think of changing anything.